artsandmetaphysics/goodlifeodyssey/notes/divine-comedy.md

 XI.112--115

+XX.124--129

 ## Making People Famous

 Virgil apologizes to the tree: XIII.46--53
 His mentor, Ser Brunetto Lattini, asks for him to read his work: XV.119--120 The three Florentines ask for him to record their names: XVI.82--85

 ## Dante's Pity

 Feinting after Francesca's story: V.139--42

 Dante is unable to speak to the tree: XIII.82--4

+Virgil chews out Dante for pittying the distorted diviners and magicians:

+>   Of course I wept, leaning against a rock
+> along that rugged ridge, so that my guide
+> told me: "Are you as foolish as the rest?
+>   Here pity only lives when it is dead:
+> for who can be more impious than he
+> who links God's judgement to passivity?"
+> ~ (XX.25--30)

 ## Righteous Anger